Weaving the (AdS) spaces with partial entanglement entropy threads: The partial entanglement network

-In AdS/CFT, we introduced a scheme to geometrize the PEEs in \cite{Lin:2023rbd}, where the boundary two-point PEEs $\mathcal{I}(\vec x,\vec y)$ are represented by the bulk geodesics connecting the two boundary points $\{ \vec x, \vec y\}$, which we call the PEE \ths \cite{Lin:2023rbd}.
-We only consider the vacuum state of the CFT$_{d}$ and a time slice in AdS$_{d+1}$.
-The PEE \ths emanating from any point $\vec x$ can be represented by a divergenceless vector field $V_{\vec x}^{\mu}=|V_{\vec x}|\tau^{\mu}$, where $\tau^{\mu}$ is the unite vector tangent to the geodesics emanating from $\vec x$.
-The norm $|V_{\vec x}|$ characterizes the density of the threads, which is determined by the requirement that, the flux of the PEE \ths from $\vec x$ to any boundary region $\D\sigma$ should match the PEE $\mathcal{I}(\vec x, \D\sigma)$.
-In summary, given the PEE structure of the boundary CFT and the metric of the dual spacetime, we get a network of the PEE \ths in the AdS bulk consisting of all the bulk geodesics anchored on the boundary (see Fig.\ \ref{fig:PT_slice} for examples).
-We call it the \textit{partial entanglement network}, or \textit{PEE network} for short.
-In poincar\'e AdS$_{d+1}$ with unit AdS radius,
+In AdS/CFT, we introduced a scheme to geometrize the PEEs in \cite{Lin:2023rbd}, where the boundary two-point PEEs $\mathcal{I}(\vec x,\vec y)$ are represented by the bulk geodesics connecting two boundary points $\{ \vec x, \vec y\}$, which we call the PEE threads \cite{Lin:2023rbd}.
+This geometrization looks similar to the bit thread configurations.
+Nevertheless they are quite different objects, for example the PEE thread configuration is totally determined by the boundary state and they intersect with each other, while the bit thread configuration are highly degenerate and bit threads do not intersect with each other.
+We only consider the vacuum state of the CFT$_{d}$ and a static time slice in AdS$_{d+1}$.
+The PEE threads emanating from any point $\vec x$ can be represented by a divergenceless vector field $V_{\vec x}^{\mu}=|V_{\vec x}|\tau^{\mu}$, where $\tau^{\mu}$ is the unit vector tangent to the geodesics emanating from $\vec x$.
+The norm $|V_{\vec x}|$ characterizes the density of the threads, which is determined by the requirement that, \begin{itemize} \item \textit{setup: the number of PEE threads connecting any two boundary non-overlapping regions (or boundary points) $A$ and $B$ should match the PEE $\mathcal{I}(A,B)$}. \end{itemize} Note that, using vector fields to describe PEE threads endows orientation to the threads, which is indeed redundant information.
+We stress that the PEE threads are un-oriented lines, and instead of computing the “flux” of the vector field passing through any bulk surface, we will calculate the number of intersections between the surface and the PEE threads.
+Unlike \cite{Lin:2023rbd}, in this paper we avoid using the words “PEE flux” to prevent unnecessary confusion.